It’s a cold morning with snowflakes flying, reminding me of five snowman centerpieces I haven’t shared with you.

 Because if it’s snowing, build a snowman centerpiece!

 Frosty’s Magic Top Hat

-The hat basket is elevated by a crystal cake plate underneath.
-Then, I filled the hat with ‘snow’ and inserted the largest snowman, who now looks like a like a Jack-in-the-box.
-Three other felt snowmen and more snow surround the cake stand.
+The hat basket is elevated by a crystal cake stand underneath.
+Then, I filled the hat with artificial snow and inserted the largest snowman — who now looks like a like a Jack-in-the-box.
+Three other felt snowmen and more snow surround it.

 The stuffed snowmen usually decorate two shelves in the kitchen that I shared in Polar Bear Frolic in Sleigh Ride Tablescape.